 Our pollution performance improved over the period 2010 to 2015, following implementation of our pollution reduction plan.
 Pollution incident performance is a regulatory KPI which is reported in our 2014/15 Risk and Compliance Statement as green status for Category 1 & 2 incidents and amber for Category 3 incidents.
 This status is determined by the Environment Agency by comparing performance against the 2008-2010 industry average.
 We have made performance commitments to go even further by 2020, however customers have not supported the prioritisation of the funding needed to achieve green status.
 Achievement of the performance commitment will leave this measure amber status.
-A summary of our action plan to further improve pollution incident performance is provided in the Risk and Compliance Statement, which is available at: www.yorkshirewater.com/reports and investigation needs to 2020, our part of the National Environmental Programme (NEP).
+A summary of our action plan to further improve pollution incident performance is provided in the Risk and Compliance Statement, which is available at:

+www.yorkshirewater.com/reports

+We have worked with the Environment Agency (EA) to model the ecological implications of our discharges.
+Together, we are defining our programme of environmental investment and investigation needs to 2020, our part of the National Environmental Programme (NEP).
 In 2015 we are refining details of the final part of this programme, known as Phase 5.
 We will further enhance our waste water treatment capabilities where we have confirmed biological and/or chemical issues that need to meet legislative standards.
 Where there is uncertainty we will be carrying out investigations to inform the long-term approach